 How to Prevent Pseudomoniasis

 The best method to prevent the spread of Pseudomonas bacteria in your aquarium is to adhere to strict quarantine protocols.
-This way, if a fish that is stressed out from capture, transport, and the new environment starts to show clinical signs, they will not spread the disease to the rest of your fish.
+This way, if a fish that is stressed out from capture, transport, and the new environment starts to show clinical signs, it will not spread the disease to the rest of your fish.
 And maintaining a clean and well-balanced aquarium water system, avoiding overcrowding the tank with too many fish, and feeding a quality diet all help keep your fish healthy enough to fight off infections before they begin.

 Is Pseudomoniasis Contagious to Humans?

 Pseudomoniasis is not typically transmissible to humans.
-Immunocompromised individuals, children and the elderly should limit their contact with fish systems, just to be on the safe side.
-The most common fish bacteria with zoonotic potential is fish Mycobacterium, which can cause severe skin lesions in humans.
+Immunocompromised individuals, children, and the elderly should limit their contact with aquarium water, just to be on the safe side, however.
+The most common fish bacteria with the potential to infect people is fish Mycobacterium, which can cause severe skin lesions in humans.